Visiting hours are 8 am to 8 pm. Exceptions to the visitor policy are made on a case-by-case basis by the Hospice Manager and the Medical Director.

 Yes, we encourage patients’ loved ones and caregivers to bring food from home that brings them comfort and joy.

-Our visitor policy is subject to change secondary to Covid guidelines.
-Currently, there is no limit to the number of visitors throughout the day between 8 AM and 8 PM.
+Currently, there is no limit on the number of visitors throughout the day, from 8 am to 8 pm.
 Exceptions to the policy must be made and approved by the Hospice Manager or Medical Director.

 Yes, please inform the nursing staff during the day of this planned visitor.
 It is the expectation that family and caregivers take full responsibility for the supervision and care of a pet in the facility.
-If issues with a pet arise, such as aggressive behaviors or incontinence, Aroostook House of Comfort staff reserve the right to ask the animal to be removed from the facility.
+If issues arise with a pet, such as aggressive behavior or incontinence, Aroostook House of Comfort staff reserve the right to ask the animal to be removed from the facility.

 Aroostook House of Comfort generally provides all necessary medications for all patients.
 However, we may ask the family to bring medicines from home in certain situations.
 The nursing staff will coordinate with families and caregivers regarding each patient's individual needs.

-The visiting hours currently are 8 AM to 8 PM.
-A caregiver will be allowed to remain in the facility beyond this timeframe on a case-by-case basis with approval from the Hospice Manager or Medical Director.
+The visiting hours currently are 8 am to 8 pm.
+A caregiver may remain in the facility beyond this timeframe on a case-by-case basis with approval from the Hospice Manager or Medical Director.

-Yes, we have a variety of giving opportunities for community members who wish to contribute to the Aroostook House of Comfort.
+Yes, we offer a variety of giving opportunities for community members who wish to support the Aroostook House of Comfort.

 Families and caregivers are encouraged to bring items from home that will comfort a patient, i.e., clothing, blankets, photos, hygiene products, and music.
-If there are safety or other concerns, these will be addressed by the nursing staff.
+If there are any safety or other concerns, the nursing staff will address them.
 The mission of the Aroostook House of Comfort is to provide a homelike, peaceful setting for one’s journey through hospice.

 Yes, we welcome all patients, families, and caregivers to invite their clergy or spiritual counsel to support them during their time at the Aroostook House of Comfort.